squidfunk/mkdocs-material/docs/setup/ensuring-data-privacy.md

 1. Note that the privacy plugin should be located at the end of the list of `plugins`, as it will scan the resulting HTML for links to download and replace.
-If a plugin owing the privacy plugin adds further [external assets], these assets will not be downloaded.
+If a plugin after the privacy plugin adds further [external assets], these assets will not be downloaded.

 The following configuration options are available: